Merle Ginsberg, CA

 Critically Acclaimed Writer

-Merle is an LA based published poet, journalist, author, and editor of culture, business, retail, and entertainment pieces.
-She’s won a number of awards for her stories and writing style, and has a NY Times bestselling book.
-In her long career, she’s written for Rolling Stone, MTV, The New York Times Magazine, the London Times, W Magazine, WWD, Harper’s Bazaar, Ladies Home Journal, People, Marie Claire, Cosmopolitan, the LA Times, Town and Country, The Hollywood Reporter, The Daily Beast, the New York Post, and Elle Décor.
+Merle is a Los Angeles-based published poet, journalist, author, and editor of culture, business, retail, and entertainment pieces.
+She’s won a number of awards for her stories and writing style and has a NY Times bestselling book.
+In her long career, she’s written for Rolling Stone, MTV, The New York Times Magazine, the London Times, Harper’s Bazaar, People, Marie Claire, Cosmopolitan, the LA Times, Town and Country, The Hollywood Reporter, The Daily Beast, the New York Post, Elle Décor, and more.

 As a Story Terrace writer, Merle interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 I came out of the womb loving—craving—words and stories; that’s how I made sense of the big scary world right away.
 Creativity—looking around from a crib with toys dangling above my head, putting together a composite picture of who I was and wanted to be—was necessary, I believed, for my emotional survival.
 And what you believe when you’re a kid becomes your reality.

 I had the feeling the world was full of mysterious things and places.
 So I sought them out for myself in the only way I could—through books: first fairytales, then novels, drama, poetry, and philosophy.
 I started writing poetry at a very young age—had a very active fantasy life.
 Daydreaming about becoming someone exotic, worldly, elegant, educated, witty, charming, stylish, like Anais Nin, and finding people like this in literature and old movies led to a self-recreation, reinvention.